isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2013-10-12-celebrating-singapore-our-home-at-singapore-day-2013.md

 ---
 layout: post
-title:  "Celebrating Singapore, Our Home at Singapore Day 2013"
+title: Celebrating Singapore, Our Home at Singapore Day 2013
 date: 2013-10-12
-permalink: "/media-centre/press-releases/celebrating-singapore-our-home-at-singapore-day-2013"
+permalink: /media-centre/press-releases/celebrating-singapore-our-home-at-singapore-day-2013
 ---
 Deputy Prime Minister Teo Chee Hean and Minister in the Prime Minister’s Office Grace Fu joined 6,200 Singaporeans living, working and studying in Australia at The Royal Botanic Gardens, Sydney for Singapore Day 2013 to “Celebrate Singapore, Our Home”<sup>1</sup> today.

 "We want to make sure that we continue to reach out to all Singaporeans including our Singaporeans who are overseas - working, studying and living.
 Singapore Day is important because it helps all of us to remain connected with families, with friends and with Singapore," DPM Teo said in his opening address at the event.